email-markup-consortium/emailmarkup.org/src/content/blog/2023/email-reader-view.md

 ### Help with email client rendering issues

-Sometimes emails can display badly due to various issue in different email clients or badly written code from the sender.
+Sometimes HTML email messages are badly displayed due to various issue in different email clients or badly written code from the sender.
 Applying reader view removes all of the styling, simplifying the content and should mean the content is always readable despite these potential issues.

-A common issue is an email that isn’t built to be responsive can be scaled much better now using reader view.
+A common issue is an email that isn’t built to be responsive, can now be scaled much better using reader view.
+Another issue is unexpected changes in email rendering, at the time of writing we recently saw a Gmail bug remove support for background image along with all other styles around it.
+This caused a number of emails to be unreadable.
+The browser extension provides the user with a way to still consume the content easily when rendering unexpectedly breaks like this.

 If you find an example where an email is displaying poorly when using reader view, please let us know.